DataNath/notebooklm_source_automation/readme.md

 python set_login_state.py
 ```

 This will launch a browser and prompt you to login to Google.
-Once complete, you should see a `state.json` file appear in your directory which is used to persist authentication and browser session data, saving you logging in before every run.
+Once complete, you should see a `state.json` file appear in your directory which is used to persist authentication and browser session data, saving you from having to log in before every run.
 Don't worry, this is already in `.gitignore`!

 >[!NOTE]
 >I haven't tested/checked exact persistence but, for context, only had to re-run the login script once whilst developing the initial release.